tjvantoll/nativescript-flashlight/README.md

     └── ios
 ```

+As is, using npm within NativeScript is still experimental, so it's possible that you'll run into some issues.
+A more complete solution is in the works, and you can check out [this issue](https://github.com/NativeScript/nativescript-cli/issues/362) for an update on its progress and to offer feedback.

-> If you don't want to use npm as part of your NativeScript app, you can alternatively copy and paste this repo's flashlight-common.js, flashlight.android.js, and flashlight.ios.js files into your app.
+If npm doesn't end up working for you, you can just copy and paste this repo's flashlight-common.js, flashlight.android.js, and flashlight.ios.js files into your app and reference them directly.

 ### Android